Back to Public Intelligence

 • adapts cleanly

-• Not because he's stronger.
-But because he reads the world differently.
+• Not because they're stronger.
+But because they read the world differently.

 Evolution is internal first.